 3. Helm Your Own Happiness Journey

-Though most have lived less than ideal lives and have often suffered hardships and loss, these factors are mere stumbling blocks when compared to the shackles of our own self-perception.
+Though most have lived less-than-ideal lives and have often suffered hardships and loss, these factors are merely stumbling blocks compared to the shackles of our self-perception.

 Maslow notes that each human being has two sets of competing forces within:

-- However, “the other set of forces impels him forward toward wholeness of Self and uniqueness of Self, towards full functioning of all of his capacities” while, simultaneously allowing him to be able to accept the totality of who he is at the deepest and most authentic level.
+- However, the other set impels her forward toward uniqueness and wholeness of Self, towards full functioning of all her capacities while simultaneously allowing her to be able to accept the totality of who she is at the deepest and most authentic level.

 4. Embrace Minimalism

 Unrealized potential can be damaging to psychic and physical health alike.

 Fulfillment is irreplaceable.

 - learn to see yourself within a culture of brain diversity – accept the idea that each of us sees the world through a different lens;